lukebarton/curriculum-vitae/README.markdown

 Career Future
 -------------

-I am looking for contracting positions but will consider full time positions with a software development company which has interesting projects and an attractive culture.
+I am looking for contracts but will consider full time positions with a software development company which has interesting projects and an attractive culture.

 Career History
 --------------